-A blood test can be a useful way to understand if you’re getting enough nutrients from your diet.
-Your results will tell you whether you’re deficient in anything and help you understand what supplement you should be taking.
+A vitamins blood test can be a useful way to understand if you’re getting enough vitamins from your diet.
+Your results will tell you whether you’re deficient in anything and help you understand what supplement you should take.

 What are multivitamins?

 Multivitamins are a type of supplement that contain a variety of minerals and vitamins.
 The nutrients in multivitamins vary between brands and products.

 In addition to vitamins and minerals, multivitamins might also contain things like herbs, amino acids, and fatty acids.

 Despite some bold claims, multivitamins might not be as good for your health as some companies make out.
 They’re often believed to help reduce your risk of chronic diseases, like heart disease.
 But, extensive reviews don’t show this.
 So in healthy people, it’s unlikely they have any benefit.

 Also, if you do take a multivitamin and are on medication, make sure these won’t interact with each other.
 This is why it’s a good idea to speak to a doctor or pharmacist before starting any supplement.

 Can you take too many multivitamins?

 In most cases, multivitamins won’t be harmful.
 But sometimes, taking large doses of certain nutrients can have serious side effects.